In addition to daily brushing and flossing, you know you can help protect your oral health by seeing your Bondi Dental dentist regularly for checkups.

 And those checkups do more than just protect your oral health; they also protect your general health.

-You might be surprised at what your Bondi Dental dentist is looking for beyond the opportunity to check out your gums and teeth.
+You might be surprised at what your Bondi dentist is looking for beyond the opportunity to check out your gums and teeth.

 Let’s take a look at seven things Bondi Dental looks for that you might not know about.